rademacher-p/stats-learn/docs/source/usage.rst

 uncertainty about the true model :code:`weights`.

 Training and testing data are randomly generated using the model :code:`sample` method and each predictor is assessed using its :code:`evaluate` method.
-Once the learning :code:`norm_predictor` is `fit` to the data, its squared-error loss is reduced.
+Once the learning :code:`norm_predictor` is :code:`fit` to the data, its squared-error loss is reduced.

 .. code-block::